"The best petting zoo and animals hands down!"

 SAFE INTERACTIONS WITH ANIMALS

 Healthy animals and bugs may naturally carry diseases that can make you sick.
 These are known as zoonotic diseases.
-Some of the most common zoontic diseases include:
+While this list is not all inclusive, some of the most common zoonotic diseases and their carriers include:

 - Lyme disease and Rocky Mountain spotted fever, which you can get from a tick bite.